thinWhiteDuke0/finaluriReactJS/README.md

 # Weather App (Vite + ReactJS)

 ## Project Overview
-This is a simple and responsive weather application built with **Vite** and **ReactJS**.
+This is a simple weather application built with **Vite** and **ReactJS**.
 It uses the **OpenWeather API** to fetch current weather information based on the city name entered by the user.
 The app also provides visual weather icons and essential details like temperature, humidity, and wind speed.

 ## Features
 - Search weather data by city name